dahtah/imager/README.md

 ### External dependencies

-On its own imager only supports JPEG and PNG formats.
+On its own imager only supports JPEG, PNG and BMP formats.
 If you need support for other file types install [ImageMagick](http://www.imagemagick.org/script/binary-releases.php).
 To load videos you'll need [ffmpeg](http://ffmpeg.org/download.html), no file formats are supported natively.